sargeschultz11/Azure-Runbooks/README.md

 - **Device Category Sync**: Automatically update Intune device categories based on the primary user's department.
 - **Autopilot Group Tag Sync**: Synchronize Windows Autopilot device group tags with their corresponding Intune device categories.
 - **Device Sync Reminder**: Identify devices that haven't synced in a specified period and send email notifications to their primary users.
+- **Intune Device Sync**: Force synchronize all devices in your Intune environment with batch processing and throttling protection.

 ### Security and Compliance
 - **Intune Apple Token Monitor**: Monitor expiration dates of Apple Push Notification certificates, VPP tokens, and DEP tokens in Microsoft Intune and send proactive alerts through Microsoft Teams.